Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_platform/guide.en-gb.md

 ---
 title: "Migrating your email addresses from one OVHcloud email platform to another"
-excerpt: "Find out how to migrate email addresses from one Exchange or Email Pro platform to another Exchange, E-mail Pro, MX Plan or Zimbra platform"
+excerpt: "Find out how to migrate email addresses from one Exchange or Email Pro platform to another Exchange, Email Pro, MX Plan or Zimbra platform"
 updated: 2021-10-21
 ---